Last updated: September 5, 2025

 The Walled Gardens & Woodland Trails

-Phew, after learning about the darkest chapter of Ireland’s past, we’re relieved to go outside for a walk inside the Walled Gardens.
+Phew, after learning about the darkest chapter of Ireland’s past, we were relieved to go outside for a walk inside the Walled Gardens.
 This area belonged to the landlords.
-We also wander around the Woodland trails, and all the trees, tranquility, and stunning green areas help lift our spirits again.
+We also wandered around the Woodland trails, and all the trees, tranquility, and stunning green areas lifted our spirits again.

-The National Famine Museum is open all year, and I’d recommend buying a Full Ticket for 18.50 EUR.
-It includes a guided visit to the Palladium House, a self guided visit to the National Famine Museum, self guided visit to the estate gardens, and free access to the Woodland trails.
+The National Famine Museum is open all year and I recommend buying a Full Ticket for 19 EUR.
+It includes a guided visit to the Palladium House, a self guided visit to the National Famine Museum and the Walled Gardens, and access to the Woodland trails.

 Other Things to Do in Athlone

-If you have more time, here are a few more suggestions on Other Things to Do in Athlone:
+Here are a few more Things to Do in Athlone:

-Joining a river cruise with Viking Tours Ireland (Castle St, Athlone, Co.
-Westmeath).
-It starts on the Shannon next to Athlone Castle and ends on Lough Ree north of town (75 mins).
+Viking Tours Ireland offers cruises on the Shannon from Easter to Halloween each year.
+Tours start next to Athlone Castle and end on Lough Ree north of town (75 mins).
 Or you can go to the Clonmacnoise Monastery (90 minutes), which was built in the 6th century.

 You’ll sail on their 21-meter-long replica of a Viking ship and travel back in time 1,200 years.
 Learn everything about the Viking history, battles, and kings of this area, all while looking at the beautiful scenery.
 You may even spot some local wildlife!

-Luan Gallery (Elliot Rd, Ranelagh, Athlone, Co.
-Westmeath).
-This free art gallery is right across from Athlone Castle and displays stunning artwork exhibits by top Irish and international artists.
+Luan Gallery is a free art gallery across from Athlone Castle and displays stunning artwork exhibits by Irish and international artists.
 The exhibit changes every two months.

 The artwork includes paintings, sculptures, multimedia, and textiles, and the large windows offer a great view of the Shannon as well.
 The older part of the building used to be a public library that opened in 1897.

-Shannon Banks Walk & Nature Trail.
-This easy 5 km (3.1 miles) looped walking trail starts at Athlone Castle and takes you along the riverbank of the Shannon and the Old Canal Bank.
+Shannon Banks Walk & Nature Trail is an easy 5 km (3.1 miles) looped walking trail that starts at Athlone Castle and takes you along the riverbank of the Shannon and the Old Canal Bank.
 There are tons of signposts telling you about the local flora and fauna along the way.

 Where to Eat & Drink in Athlone

-We’re having dinner at Pavarotti’s Italian Restaurant (Fry Place, High St, Athlone, Co.
-Westmeath) in the heart of Athlone.
-We like the dark blue coloured outside building and the pretty interior design, with dark brown tables, light green and beige-coloured walls, and flowers on the tables!
+We had dinner at Pavarotti’s Italian Restaurant in the heart of Athlone.
+We liked the dark blue coloured outside building and the pretty interior design, with dark brown tables, light green and beige-coloured walls, and flowers on the tables!

-The menu has many items you’d expect to find at an Italian restaurant, like pizza, calzone, crostini bread, bruschetta, fish, steak, and chicken dishes, and pasta options (Spaghetti Carbonara, Lasagne al forno, Cannelloni, Spaghetti Bolognese, etc).
+The menu has many items you’d expect to find at an Italian restaurant, like pizza, calzone, crostini bread, bruschetta, fish, steak, and chicken dishes, and many pasta options.
 Vegetarian meals are available as well.

-We’re both having the Tagliatelle al Funghi e Spinachi, a pasta dish with spinach, mushrooms, and red pepper in a creamy sauce.
-Although it looks very appealing, it’s a bit bland for our taste, but of course, salt and pepper shakers are available.
+We had the Tagliatelle al Funghi e Spinachi, a pasta dish with spinach, mushrooms, and red pepper in a creamy sauce.
+Although it looked very appealing, it was a bit bland for our taste, but of course, salt and pepper shakers are available.
 So I’d give this restaurant another chance. 😉

 Are you in the mood for a pint and some ‘caint, ceol, agus craic’ (chat, music and craic) after a long day of exploring Athlone?
-Then head right to Sean’s Bar (13 Main St, Athlone, Co.
-Westmeath, N37 DW76)!
+Then head to Sean’s Bar!
 It was opened in 900 AD and is Ireland’s Oldest Pub, as listed in the Guinness Book of World Records!

-It’s a cozy and dimly lit authentic Irish pub next to the west bank of the Shannon, and “when you walk in, you can feel the history and the romance straight away,” as per their website.
+It’s a cozy and dimly lit authentic Irish pub next to the west bank of the Shannon.
+When you walk in, you can feel the history and the romance right away.

-Sean’s Bar from the outside and enjoying a tasty pint of Guinness, and partial areas of the inside of the pub (the last two are photo credit of Sean’s Bar).
+Sean’s Bar from the outside and enjoying a tasty pint of Guinness.
+Partial areas of the inside of the pub (the last two are photo credit of Sean’s Bar).

 Where to Stay in Athlone